 The Opportunity Zone legislation was passed as part of the Tax Cuts and Jobs Act (TCJA) in December of 2017.

-The OZ program is designed to encourage investors with capital gains liability to make long-term investments in low income communities that need capital investment.
 OZs were born as a rare bipartisan provision and late addition to the TCJA.
-Capital gain liability can be deferred by reinvesting the capital gain portion of your sales proceeds (not including principal) in a qualified opportunity fund (QOF) within 180 days of realizing the gain.
+A capital gains liability can be deferred by reinvesting the capital gain portion of your sales proceeds (not including principal) in a qualified opportunity fund (QOF) within 180 days of realizing the gain.
 There is no dollar limit on how much gain can be deferred.

-There are more than 8700 Opportunity Zones through out the US and QOFs are required to invest at least 90% of their assets into qualifying assets within these communities.
+There are more than 8700 Opportunity Zones through out the United States and QOFs are required to invest at least 90% of their assets into qualifying assets within these communities.